 For this, data should be available to users across the organization, when they need it, and in a consumable format.
 Instead of limiting data access to a select few, data should be accessible to everyone (of course, with controls), so that every function in the organization is empowered to make data-driven decisions.
 Users should be able to ask their questions, and the answers should help them make better decisions.
 Only then it will be possible to get returns which justify the effort and the investments.

 This can be done by building a BI consumption layer on top of the data platform that allows business users to consume data without the need for technical expertise or IT support.
 Enabling self-service access to data will make it easy for them to use data for business benefits.

 Success Factor 4: Follow an Incremental Approach

-However, it is also important to follow a consistent and holistic approach as this is a big initiative that requires investment in terms of time, people and processes.
-A gap or break may lead to disinterest and there is a danger of abandonment of the project.
+However, it is also essential to follow a consistent and holistic approach as this is a big initiative that requires investment in terms of time, people and processes.
+A gap or break may lead to disinterest, and there is a danger of abandonment of the project.
 The best bet is to start small, complete the cycle, and then repeat.

 If you want to learn more about the process of building a single source of truth for your enterprise, watch our webinar “Single Source of Truth in the Enterprise: From Mirage to Reality.”